 - Guide 1: How to Remove quicknewtab.com redirect from Windows.

-- Guide 2: Get rid of quicknewtab.com redirect from Mac OS X.
+- Guide 2: Get rid of quicknewtab.com redirect on Mac OS X.

-- Guide 3: Remove quicknewtab.com redirect from Google Chrome.
+- Guide 3: Remove quicknewtab.com redirect in Google Chrome.

 - Guide 4: Erase quicknewtab.com redirect from Mozilla Firefox.

 - Guide 5: Uninstall quicknewtab.com redirect from Microsoft Edge.

 - Guide 6: Remove quicknewtab.com redirect from Safari.